-- Motorola Hint: small enough to fit inside the ear and is activated with a swipe of the finger, instead of pressing a button.
+- Motorola Hint: Small enough to fit inside the ear and activated with a swipe of the finger instead of pressing a button.
 Contains three microphones designed to eliminate background noise.
 The unit announces the caller and waits for you to say “answer” or “ignore.”
 Comes with a portable charging case.

-- Plantronics Voyager Legend: directs calls to your phone or headset, pauses music for incoming calls, and allows you to automatically answer with voice commands by placing the headset on your ear.
+- Plantronics Voyager Legend: Directs calls to your phone or headset, pauses music for incoming calls, and allows you to automatically answer with voice commands by placing the headset on your ear.
 Announces the caller or number and waits for you to say “answer” or “ignore.”
-It has multipoint capability which allows you to pair it with multiple devices.
+It has multipoint capability that allows you to pair it with multiple devices.

-- Plantronics Voyager Pro HD: dual microphone, 6 hours of talk time, 5 days of standby time, 3 gel and two foam ear bud sizes.
+- Plantronics Voyager Pro HD: Dual microphone, 6 hours of talk time, 5 days of standby time, and 3 gel and two foam ear bud sizes.

-- USB Adapter: plugs into the USB port, linking the Bluetooth headset to your computer.
+- Plantronics USB Adapter: Plugs into the USB port, linking the Bluetooth headset to your computer.

-- Mac: to assist those with cognitive and learning disabilities, every Mac includes an alternative, simplified user interface that rewards exploration and learning.
-For those who find it difficult to use a mouse, every Mac computer includes Mouse Keys, Slow Keys, and Sticky Keys, which adapt the computer to the user’s needs and capabilities.
+- Mac Accessibility: To assist those with cognitive and learning disabilities, every Mac includes an alternative, simplified user interface that rewards exploration and learning.
+For those who find it difficult to use a mouse, every Mac computer includes Mouse Keys, Slow Keys and Sticky Keys, which adapt the computer to the user’s needs and capabilities.

 Ad Blocking Software:

-- ScreenDoors Software: leading onscreen keyboard software for Windows.
-By clicking the onscreen keyboard, a list of predicted words appears which speeds entry.
+- ScreenDoors Software: Leading onscreen keyboard software for Windows.
+By clicking on the on-screen keyboard, a list of predicted words appears that can help speed entry.
 While not fully compatible with Windows 7, this software can function properly in an administrative account.

-- For Mac Computers: click here to learn how to activate your Mac onscreen keyboard.
+- For Mac Computers: How to activate your Mac on-screen keyboard.